 Before WWII, the West was convinced that its vastly superior economy reflected a general human or “moral” superiority that justified colonialism and for a long time even slavery.
 The postmodern era destroyed this sense of superiority without providing a model for handling the inevitably conflictive cultural differences between the modern and the premodern.
 Yet there is consolation in the fact that what defines the human from the beginning is not the elimination of conflict but its deferral.
 As Hobbes and Girard each understand in his way, driven by mimetic desire, humans need order, and order, however “just,” generates resentment.
 If only we could accept this simple truth with humility instead of extrapolating it into apocalyptic utopias.

 Can we recover at last from WWII?
 The association of the Holocaust with Hiroshima’s opening the door to human self-annihilation has paralyzed our response to victimary resentment for going on seven decades.
-In this context, where solutions beyond the ad hoc are inconceivable, we should appreciate a museum that offers us a space conducive to meditation and reverie where their objects and our screens can share a common goal, where we find it a bit easier to feel the fraternity of masks and iPhones, fetishes and flat-screen TVs.
-Thus we are brought a bit closer to turning that horrible buzzword,diversity, into an authentic experience, that of the appreciation and exchange of human difference on the giant screen of the world’s “social network,” where all are by turns and simultaneously actors and spectators.
+In this context, where solutions beyond the ad hoc are inconceivable, we should appreciate a museum that offers us a space conducive to meditation and reverie in which their objects and our screens can share a common goal, where we find it a bit easier to feel the fraternity of masks and iPhones, fetishes and flat-screen TVs.
+Thus we are brought a bit closer to turning that horrible buzzword, diversity, into an authentic experience, that of the appreciation and exchange of human difference on the giant screen of the world’s “social network,” where all are by turns and simultaneously actors and spectators.
 In the service of this goal, our duty is to resist the dark impulses of iconoclasm and to share our screens of liberation with the world.